Introduction to the Art of War

 When everyone in the organization shares a common understanding of the company’s purpose, it fosters a sense of unity and commitment that drives collective action toward achieving strategic goals.

 For example, companies like Patagonia have successfully aligned their purpose with environmental sustainability.
-Patagonia's mission statement, “We’re in business to save our home planet,” resonates with its employees, customers, and stakeholders.
-This alignment is reflected in their business practices, product design, and marketing, creating a strong brand identity that attracts loyal customers and top talent.
+Patagonia’s mission statement, “We’re in business to save our home planet,” resonates with its employees, customers, and stakeholders.
+This alignment is reflected in their business practices, product design, and marketing, creating a solid brand identity that attracts loyal customers and top talent.

 Heaven (Tian)